-Just how do you become a personal trainer on a cruise ship, though?
+How do you become a personal trainer on a cruise ship?
 If you have ever been on a cruise ship before, you know that the major cruise lines usually offer reasonably extensive fitness programs.
 They have gyms that are more advanced than many you may enroll in at home, classes that you can attend, and personal trainers for guests to sign on with.

 As a personal trainer, there are a lot of opportunities here.
 It is just about knowing how to tap into the industry and get involved!